 Does New Hampshire have meal and rest break requirements, unlike federal law?

-An employer cannot require an employee to work more than five consecutive hours without providing her/him with a thirty-minute lunch break.
+An employer cannot require an employee to work more than five consecutive hours without providing her/him with a 30-minute lunch break.

 Does New Hampshire have other labor standards laws that are different from federal law?